matei-tm/introspect1B/src/eks-dapr-microservices/terraform/README.md

 ## License

-This configuration is for educational purposes as part of Cloud Native Applications Lab 2.
+This configuration is for educational purposes as part of the Introspect1B from course Cloud Native Applications Level 2.